socketry/xrb/README.md

 More recently I was doing some investigation regarding using `eval` for executing the code.
 The problem is that it's [not possible to replace the binding](http://stackoverflow.com/questions/27391909/replace-evalcode-string-binding-with-lambda/27392437) of a `Proc` once it's created, so template engines that evaluate code in a given binding cannot use a compiled proc, they must parse the code every time.
 By using a `Proc` we can generate a Ruby function which *can* be compiled to a faster representation by the VM.

-In addition, I wanted a simple parser and builder for HTML style markup.
-These are used heavily by Utopia for implementing it's tag based evaluation.
-The (event based) `Trenni::Parser` is designed so that some day it could be easily written in C. `Trenni::Builder` is a simple and efficient way to generate markup, it's not particularly notable, except that it doesn't use `method_missing` to [implement normal behaviour](https://github.com/sparklemotion/nokogiri/blob/b6679e928924529b56dcc0f3164224c040d14555/lib/nokogiri/xml/builder.rb#L355) which is [sort of slow](http://franck.verrot.fr/blog/2015/07/12/benchmarking-ruby-method-missing-and-define-method/).
+In addition, I wanted a simple markup parser and builder for HTML style markup.
+These are used heavily by Utopia for implementing it's tag based evaluation. `Trenni::Builder` is a simple and efficient way to generate markup, it's not particularly notable, except that it doesn't use `method_missing` to [implement normal behaviour](https://github.com/sparklemotion/nokogiri/blob/b6679e928924529b56dcc0f3164224c040d14555/lib/nokogiri/xml/builder.rb#L355) which is [sort of slow](http://franck.verrot.fr/blog/2015/07/12/benchmarking-ruby-method-missing-and-define-method/).

+The 2nd release of Trenni in 2016 saw an overhaul of the internal parsers.
+I used [Ragel](http://www.colm.net/open-source/ragel/) to implement efficient event-based markup and template parsers, which can be compiled to both C and Ruby.
+This provides a native code path where possible giving speed-ups between 10x - 20x.
+In addition, the formal grammar is more robust.

 ## Installation